nathan-fiscaletti/parameterparser/Examples.md

 // Create a new closure for the double dash prefix.
 // Note: You cannot use the splat operator if you are using
 // the ->parse() function.
 Please see 'Example 3' for information
-// on using the spalt operator to extend the functionality of closures.
+// on using the splat operator to extend the functionality of closures.
 $doubleDashPrefixClosure = function ($parameter, $value1, $value2) {
     switch ($parameter) {
         case 'invite' : {